Meadowridge Library

-Meadowridge Library is a public library in the suburb of Meadowridge, in Cape Town, South Africa.
-It has 8,112 members, and was ranked 14th in the City of Cape Town's top 20 circulating libraries in 2014, out of the city's 101 libraries.
+Meadowridge Library is a public library in the suburb of Meadowridge, in the city of Cape Town, South Africa.
+In 2025, it had the 6th highest circulation of all libraries in the Western Cape.

-The library, established in January 1960, is open 45 hours a week, and currently provides work to 11 employees and 10 volunteers.
-It offers books, DVDs, CDs, audiobooks, and magazines for loan.
-The library holds 78,106 items.
-Meadowridge Library's holdings can be searched online via the City of Cape Town's Open Public Access Catalogue (OPAC).
+Established in January 1960, the library holds over 21,000 items, and is open 45 hours a week.
+It offers books, DVDs, CDs, audiobooks, and magazines for loan, and these can be searched for online, via the City of Cape Town's Open Public Access Catalogue (OPAC).

-Meadowridge library is in close proximity to a number of schools, including Bergvliet Primary School, Bergvliet High School, Westcott Primary School, Sweet Valley Primary School, and the American International School of Cape Town.
+The library is in close proximity to a number of schools, including Bergvliet Primary School, Bergvliet High School, Westcott Primary School, Sweet Valley Primary School, and the American International School of Cape Town.
 The library serves a large community, with many neighboring suburbs not having libraries of their own.

 Facilities

 Meadowridge Library has its own parking area and a dedicated children's library, positioned separately to the main library area.

 The library has three computers available for public use.
 Members of the public can become library members, and then register, using their library card, to use the computers via Cape Town's Smart Cape initiative.